The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

 We only recommend spots and stuff we’ve actually tried or would happily use ourselves.
 Some links are affiliate links — if you book or buy through them, we might earn a small commission, at no extra cost to you.
 Thanks for helping us keep sharing family travel tips!

-1.1 Quick Facts: Uluwatu with Kids
+Quick Facts: Uluwatu with Kids in Bali

 - ✅ Best for: Beaches, sunsets, clifftop views